-The access fees payable by access seekers for the 2013-2014 financial year for standard access entitlements are set out below.
+The access fees payable by access seekers for the 2014-2015 financial year for standard access entitlements are set out below.

-Price changes in all of the BSA radio areas took effect on 1 January 2014.
+As set out in the table below, price changes in all of the BSA radio areas took effect on 1 October 2014.
 The changes were made in accordance with clause 5.2(a) of Schedule 2 of the access agreement, which allows the JVCs to review the fees payable by access seekers to ensure consistency with the pricing principles established in Schedule 2 of the access agreement.

-The adjustment in the fees payable reflects the increased operating costs incurred by the JVCs in the 2013-2014 financial year, including increased site access fees for main multiplex transmission sites, maintenance and support costs, extension of warranties for multiplex equipment and increased depreciation on capital costs for on-channel repeaters.
+The adjustment in the fees payable reflects the increased operating costs incurred by the JVCs in the 2014-2015 financial year as further discussed above.